Pasir Puteh District

 Pasir Puteh District (Kelantanese: Jajahey Pasey Puteh) is a district (jajahan) in Kelantan, Malaysia.
 The town of Pasir Putih is situated on the bank of Semerak River, about 30 kilometers to the south of Kota Bharu.
 Pasir Puteh district borders Besut District, Terengganu to its south-east.
-It adjacent to Machang and in between od Besut to Kota Bharu.
+It is also adjacent to Machang and is near to the highway which connects Besut to Kota Bharu.

 History

 Before this place was known as Pasir Puteh, it was known as Pangkalan Limbungan.
 The town of Pasir Puteh derived its name after Sultan Muhammad IV visited.
 The Sultan was very impressed to see the white sand shining along the riverbanks.
 Hence in 1911, the Sultan declared the name of this place as Pasir Puteh, which meant white sand.
 This is the place where a Kelantan warrior, Tok Janggut, raised an army of Malay warriors to oppose the introduction of taxation in Kelantan.

 Education

 Several types of schools can be found in Pasir Puteh.
 Among the schools in Pasir Puteh are: